jdiegodcp/bideafactory-java-springboot-int/README.md

 POST

 {{base_url}}/bideafactory/book

+and update the collection variable base_url to the server where the docker composer up -d was executed and add the 8080 to specify the port where the spring boot will be running.

 # If you don't know how to look inside the container, it's fine to just request to the first endpoint until it shows [] which is going to be the list of bookings made, at the beginning we won't have any booking.